-- (1) Member States shall establish and maintain an appropriate competent regulatory authority [] in the field of safety of spent fuel and radioactive waste management. - (2) Member States shall take the appropriate measures steps to ensure that the competent regulatory authority is functionally separate, in discharging of its duties regarding the control and surveillance of nuclear safety, from any other body or organisation concerned with the promotion or exploitation of nuclear energy or radioactive material, including electricity production and radioisotope applications, or with the management of spent fuel and radioactive waste, in order to ensure effective independence from undue influence in its regulatory function. - (3) Member States shall ensure that the competent regulatory authority is given the legal powers and human and financial resources necessary to fulfil its obligations in connection with the national framework described in Article 5(1) (b), (c), (d) and (e). with due priority to safety.
+- Member States shall establish and maintain a appropriate competent regulatory authority in the field of safety of spent fuel and radioactive waste management. - (2) Member States shall take the appropriate steps to ensure, as appropriate, that the competent regulatory authority is functionally separate, in discharging of its duties regarding the control and surveillance of nuclear safety, from any other body or organisation concerned with the promotion or exploitation of nuclear energy or radioactive material, including electricity production and radioisotope applications, or with the management of spent fuel and radioactive waste, in order to ensure effective independence from undue influence in its regulatory function. - (3) Member States shall ensure that the competent regulatory authority is given the legal powers and human and financial resources necessary to fulfil its obligations in connection with the national framework described in Article 5(1) (b), (c), (d) and (e).

-Ownership and licence holders and owners
+Ownership and licence holders